 If we have an existing 3D scan/model of a scene, we want to point our smartphone there and see any changes as an augmented reality overlay immediately.

-For this, we detect which objects have been removed/added or simply been moved around.
-In many environments, it is useful to observe such changes, e.g. for inventarization of offices, warehouses or urban spaces.
-Furthermore, this information can be used to train deep learning algorithms for semantic understanding of such environments.
+For this, we detect which objects have been removed/added or simply moved around.
+In many environments, it is useful to observe such changes, e.g. for inventarization of offices, warehouses, or urban spaces.
+Furthermore, this information can be used to train deep learning algorithms for the semantic understanding of such environments.

 - Fast parallel implementation in CUDA and compare run-time to the state-of-the-art

 C++ programming skills and interest in geometry processing.
-Experience in geometry processing and 3D data structures such as octrees, point clouds, or CUDA will speed up the development tasks.
+Experience in geometry processing and 3D data structures such as octrees, point clouds, machine learning, or CUDA will speed up the development tasks.